i-aiymen/i-aiymen/README.md

 [<img align="center" height="30" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />][gmail]
 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Web And Flutter Developer and I am interested in developing new things which excite me a lot.
+I'm a passionate Full Stack Flutter and Web Developer and I am interested in developing new things which excite me a lot.
 I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)

 ## 🧰 My Tech Toolbox